GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 The advantage of using GFile in our python code is that we can use the exact same code and read the dataset from GCS:
 ```
+# Run on the new instance
 python titanic.py --titanic-data-path gs://MYBUCKET/MYFOLDER/train.csv --model-output-path gs://MYBUCKET/MYFOLDER/model.pkl
 ```

-That is it !!
+That is it!!
 We have successfully trained a classifier using scikit-learn on a GCE instance.

 ## What is Next
 Some of the things you may need to consider, depending on your needs: